Applying for a Postgraduate Research programme

 Before applying, you should read all the information available regarding your proposed choice of study.

-Before you apply, you must identify a potential supervisor for your PhD or MPhil thesis, and contact them.
+Before you apply, you must identify a potential Supervisor for your PhD research, and contact them.

 When completing the application form, you should read the associated guidance notes and follow the instructions provided.

 The following must be enclosed with your application:

 - Photocopies of degree certificates if the degree has already been awarded and official transcripts of previous and current study

 - Evidence of English language ability (if English is not your first language); either IELTS, TOEFL, Pearson Test of English, or Trinity Integrated Skills in English III certificate.
 The required scores are:

 - an overall IELTS score of 7.0 with 7.0 in the writing component